 CB: Sol Campbell

-Captained both Arsenal and England during the 1930s.
+Hapgood captained both Arsenal and England during the 1930s.
 He was one of first star players in England.
-He was capped 30 times.
+His image was used for advertisement which was a pioneer at his time.
+He started his Arsenal career in 1927 and ended in 1944.
+Internationally, he had 30 caps with 21 times as its captain.
 He captained England during the famous "the Battle of Highbury" against World Cup winner Italy in 1934.

 LB: Ashley Cole

 Edwards was one of the Busby Babes of Manchester United.
 He made his professional debut at the age of 16.
-He died in 1958 during the Munich Air Disaster.
+He was the youngest player to play in the Football League First Division.
+He died in 1958 during the Munich Air Disaster at the age of 21.
 Many people considered him to be England's greatest player.
 He was capped 18 times between 1955 and 1957, scoring 5 goals.

 CM: Steve Gerrard